pnp/prompt-pulse/Documentation/Architecture.md

 The app uses the above connectors (and flows listed below) to interact with the SharePoint site/lists and retrieve the locations in which to share the prompts.

 The app can be customized if you wish, though it's worth noting that customizations will be lost if you attempt to update the solution in the future when new releases are available.

+## Prompt Buddy Integration

+Integration with Prompt Buddy is provided through a single flow (details can be found below) which adds Prompt Buddy prompts to the **Prompts** list and Prompt Pulse prompts to the relevant dataverse tables used by Prompt Buddy.
+This keeps both solutions in sync and ensures prompts can be accessed from both apps.

 # Flows